Focus on abilities

 What does this mean for General Practitioners?

-GPs still provide 'statements of incapacity for work' (usually on a statement of fitness for work) until the WCA assessment is carried out, the aspiration is to complete the WCA within the first 13 weeks of a claim for Employment and Support Allowance.
+GPs still provide 'statements of fitness for work' until the WCA assessment is carried out, the aim is to complete the WCA within the first 13 weeks of a claim for Employment and Support Allowance.

 The Department’s Healthcare Professionals may ask GPs to complete a factual ESA113 report on their patient.
 GPs can complete this form from their records.
 There is no need to carry out a separate examination of the patient.